krfkeith/tart/trunk/doc/source/intro/declarations.rst

 Function Declarations
 ---------------------

-You can declare variables of function type using the :keyword:`fn` keyword, which introduces an anonymous function type declaration.
-Here's how you might combine :keyword:`let` and :keyword:`fn` to declare a function::
+You can declare variables of function type using the :kw:`fn` keyword, which introduces an anonymous function type declaration.
+Here's how you might combine :kw:`let` and :kw:`fn` to declare a function::

   let f1 = fn (x:int, x:int) -> int {